brendonmatos/brendonmatos/README.md

 # Hi! 👋

-I am addicted to solving problems for developers and individuals, creating tech tools that make a meaningful impact.
-With a mix of professionalism, empathy, and a touch of humor, I have been approaching challenges with enthusiasm and dedication.
-My mantra is to keep always learning and discovering so that I will stay at the forefront of technology to deliver cutting-edge solutions, solving efficiently client issues.

 My current focus is creating tools that make a difference for people.
 From creating software useful to clients to creating software for developers.

 > Be kind, be useful, and be happy.
 That is all that matters.